What are the best Spanish courses online? Speak, listen, read & write.

 This culture note accompanied the lesson on how to say Hola, Buenos Dias, Buenas Tardes and Buenas Noches.
 Mango was co-founded by Jason Teshuba, Ryan Whalen and Mike Goulas, who say theirs is a company of “risk-takers and ambitious innovators.”

 Many happy reviewers enjoy the chunk-based learning method, finding it easy to follow and effective.
-One complaint was that it was hard to make the voice recordings and they offer no recommendation of what kind of mic works best.
-But overall, it is among the best Spanish courses online to specifically improve pronunciation and speech patterns.
+Overall, Mango is an excellent choice for specifically enhancing pronunciation and speech patterns.

 Rating: 4.6 ★★★★☆ | Price: $7.99/month.
 One Language | Free test lesson: Yes